NootedNoot/ahead-backend/README.txt

 LICENSE & PATENT
 ====================

-Patent Pending - Ahead Technology
+Patent Pending - Ahead T1d Labs

 This project and its technology are protected by pending patent applications.
 Unauthorized reproduction, distribution, or commercial use is prohibited.